ricardo-rossi/Mockable/README.md

 To Mock this:
 ```
-A request using an HTTP 'METHOD_NAME' to /A/B/C
+A request to /A/B/C using 'HTTP_METHOD_NAME'
 ```

 Do this: Create the following directory structure under your 'served' directory: